AdobeDocs/experience-manager-64.en/help/sites-developing/spa-walkthrough.md

    ![screen_shot_2018-06-07at142533](assets/screen_shot_2018-06-07at142533.png)

 1. Select a heading component and notice that a toolbar appears like for any other component.
-Select **Edit**.
+Select **[!UICONTROL Edit]**.

    ![screen_shot_2018-06-07at142937](assets/screen_shot_2018-06-07at142937.png)